Brand Identity

 But how do these characteristics become visible and tangible?
 There are countless examples of the levels on which you can “experience” a brand.
 A Coke bottle can be felt.
 The song “Sail away” acoustically conveys freedom and masculinity for Becks.
 Miele washing machines are heavier than others.

-Now, services are usually limited to the dimensions of hearing and sight.
-There are designers, for example, who put forward a special external appearance.
+Services are usually limited to the dimensions of hearing and sight.
+For example, there are designers who emphasise a special external appearance.
 Such features are rather detached from the content and abstract.
-This can be implemented even more practically with our web designer.
-In pictures, he is wearing the popular hoodie and sitting at his PC.
-You don't expect to see a web designer in a tie and suit standing in front of a fancy glass front.
+This can be realised even more practically with our web designer.
+In pictures, he is wearing the ever-popular hoodie and sitting at his PC.
+You don’t expect to see a web designer standing in front of a smart glass front wearing a tie and suit.

 If you want to appear competent as a blogger and service provider, links, sources and professional graphics work well in digital communication.
-But if you want to appear more creative, communicate a lot via images.
+However, if you want to appear more creative, communicate a lot via images.
 Have a photo taken of yourself scribbling in a café.
-For you as a creative, a desk picture with lots of drafts can look a bit messy.
-Something that doesn't inspire much confidence in a developer.
+If you’re a creative, a desk picture with lots of drafts can sometimes look a bit messy.
+Something that doesn’t inspire much confidence in a developer.

-Do the form, color, presentation, content, message, structure, etc. match what I want to convey?
+Do the form, colour, presentation, content, message, structure, etc. match what I want to convey?

 The big picture – more than the sum of its parts

 The last question in particular is extremely important and must be seen in the overall context.
 A brand identity is a puzzle in which the individual pieces complement each other to create a perfect picture in the end.
-What's more.
+And that’s not all.
 The puzzle as a whole creates an even stronger picture than the sum of the individual pieces.

 Tips on identity